airspeedswift/swift-evolution/proposals/NNNN-stdlib-preview.md

 ## Introduction

-This propopsal introduces a new "staging area" for additions to the standard library, as a package that follows the evolution process, allowing for use and feedback on proposed APIs in a production setting prior to adding them to the ABI-stable standard library.
+This proposal introduces a new "staging area" for additions to the standard library, as a package that follows the evolution process, allowing for use and feedback on proposed APIs in a production setting prior to adding them to the ABI-stable standard library.

 ## Motivation

-There are a large number of features to the Swift standard librar which would be considered standard for a langugage's standard library.
+There are a large number of features to the Swift standard library which would be considered standard for a language's standard library.
 Expansions of the String API, the addition of more collections algorithms such as for searching and sorting, and other collections such as sorted sets/dictionaries, are all important for a full "batteries included" set of features.